Updated: May 2026

 | Usage-based add-ons | Captures value from power users, scales with customer success, aligns with AI economics |

 High-growth SaaS companies (40%+ YoY) show 21% median growth when using hybrid models.
-According to OpenView, 46% of SaaS companies now take a hybrid approach, either testing UBP or offering usage-based subscription plans.
-Pure subscriptions, while still valuable, can’t capture the upside that hybrid enables.
+According to industry research, 46% of SaaS companies now take a hybrid approach.

 Common hybrid structures include: